 Pierre Gorman, Cambridge, 1997

-The Pierre Gorman Award is valued at $25,000, and it's awarded by the Library Board of Victoria to support improved access to library services for people with a disability.
-Applications for the 2014 Pierre Gorman Award will open in October 2013.
+The Pierre Gorman Award is awarded biennially by the Library Board of Victoria to Victorian public libraries for service development and delivery to people with a disability.

 The award is open to:

-- Victorian public libraries – applications may be either from individual library services or more than one service submitting a joint proposal.
-In the interests of fostering linkage opportunities, applications proposing partnership/s with appropriate disability agencies or service providers are encouraged
+- Victorian public library services – applications may be from either individual library services or a joint proposal from more than one service; applications proposing partnerships with disability agencies or service providers are encouraged

-Applications must be submitted using the award’s application template (which you can download below) and must include:
+Applications must be submitted using the award’s application form and must include:

 - performance indicators by which the success of the project or program will be evaluated

-- an outline of how the program or project supported by the award will be promoted to potential users or beneficiaries
+- an outline of how the program or services supported by the award will be promoted to potential users or beneficiaries